-Requirements Related to the Review Process (1.1, 1.2,) Requirement No. Requirement No. Requirement Description 1.1 The administrator shall be able to create a new review.
+Requirements Relate ed to the Review Process (1.1, 1.2,) Requirement No. Requirement Description 1.1 The administrator shall be able to create a new review.
 1.2 The administrator shall be able to access any review.
 1.3 The administrator shall be able to update any review.
 1.4 The administrator shall be able to delete any review.
 1.5 The system shall track the status of each document pertaining to a review.
 1.6 The system shall display the status of a review.
 1.7 The system shall display the documents of a review.
 1.8 The system shall track the estimated completion date of each document.
 1.9 The system shall allow lead reviewers and administrators to change the estimated completion date of each document.
 1.10 When a review is initiated, the system shall import the templated documents to be part of the review's documents.
 1.11 The system shall allow users to upload non-standard documents.
 1.12 The system shall allow users to access non-standard documents.
 1.13 The system shall allow users to update non-standard documents.
 1.14 The system shall allow users to delete non-standard documents.
 1.15 The system shall allow administrators to upload admin-controlled templates.
 1.16 The system shall allow administrators to access admin-controlled templates.
 1.17 The system shall allow administrators to update admin-controlled templates.
 1.18 The system shall allow administrators to delete admin-controlled templates.
 1.19 The system shall allow administrators to finalize a document.
 1.20 When a review is initiated, the system shall be able to send an e-mail to the chair of the department of the program under review.
 1.21 When the administrator creates new reviews, the system shall provide a list of program which should be up for review during the current year.

 Requirements Related to Document Collaboration (2.1, 2.2,) Requirement No. Requirement Description 2.1 The system shall allow users to upload new revisions of a document.
 2.2 The system shall store all revisions of a document.
-2.3 The system shall be able to convert a Microsoft Word 2013 document to a PDF file.
-2.4 The system shall allow users to download the current revision of a document.
-2.5 The system shall be able to send e-mail notifications to selected PRS members when a document is uploaded.
-2.6 The system shall allows users to specify e-mail notification recipients by name.
+2.3 The system shall allow users to download the current revision of a document.
+2.4 The system shall be able to send e-mail notifications to selected PRS members when a document is uploaded.
+2.5 The system shall allow users to subscribe to e-mails about documents concerning them

-Requirements Relate equirements Related to Miscellaneous Storage (3.1, 3.2,) Requirement No. Requirement Description 3.1 The system shall be able to store agendas and meeting minutes uploaded by a user.
+Requirements Related to Miscellaneous Storage (3.1, 3.2,) Requirement No. Requirement Description 3.1 The system shall be able to store agendas and meeting minutes uploaded by a user.
 3.2 The system shall be able to store resources to be made available to all PRS members.
 3.3 The system shall be able to send e-mail notifications to selected PRS members when an agenda is uploaded or changed.
-3.4 When sending e-mails, the system shall be able to attach a PDF document to the e-mail.
+3.4 When sending e-mails, the system shall be able to attach a document to the e-mail.